ivogeorg/ce-learning-progression-003-screensavers/learning-progression-with-la-schema.md

      - code writing in working mode
      - 5 gestures for five screensavers in asleep mode
    - analysis and decomposition of target programs
+     - using arrays to match gestures and ss functions

 #### 2. Apply
 [[toc](#table-of-contents)]